oslabs-beta/ProtoNative/README.md

 <br>

 5. Navigate between components by clicking on the component name in the "Components" section on the left side or add state variables.
-Remove state variables by clicking on their names.
+Remove state variables by clicking on their names.\n
     <picture>
       <source media="(prefers-color-scheme: dark)" srcset="gifs/Add-state-to-components.gif">
       <source media="(prefers-color-scheme: light)" srcset="gifs/Add-state-to-components.gif">